TristanDaCunhaX/digitspores/README.md

 ## Info

-This script generates a wide array of geometric digital entities.
+This script generates a wide array of unique geometric digital entities.
 They float, they flip, they swing, in a perfect harmonic dance which is both mathemathic and natural.
 One may wonder if they're some new form of existence which can arise once we overcome the distinction between technology and biology.

+## Digitspores as NFTs

+The author has created an original collection of 2,000 Digitspores which are going to be released as NFT by GenHall.
+To learn more visit: <https://genhall.io>

 ## Usage